johnbenet009/Simple-FAQ-landing-page-with-side-admin/README.md

-# Sakeenah Arabic Institute FAQ System
+# Simple FAQ / Landing page System

 A modern, responsive FAQ system built with React, TypeScript, and Tailwind CSS.
 This application provides a beautiful interface for managing and displaying frequently asked questions about Sakeenah Arabic Institute's programs and services, complete with an admin panel and AI-powered question answering capabilities using Google's Gemini API.